 In Louisiana, the Demonstration is known by the name My Place Louisiana or My Place.
-The Louisiana Demonstration is a ten-year (2008-2018) initative which focuses on Medicaid long term care funding following participants in transition from nursing facilities, hospitals, and ICFs/DD to home and community–based living services within a person home setting.
+The Louisiana Demonstration was recently extended through Congress’s passing of the EMPOWER ACT, extending the program’s funding for transitions through calendar year 2019.
+The demonstration was originally funded as a ten-year (2008-2018) initiative which focuses on Medicaid long term care funding following participants in transition from nursing facilities, hospitals, and ICFs/DD to home and community–based living services within a person home setting.

 The purpose of My Place Louisiana is to give people community living options.
 A person, participating in My Place Louisiana, has a choice of where they live and what services they receive.
 A person can live in his or her own home, in an apartment, at home with family, or with roommates also receiving waiver services.
 To better understand the process of transitioning and how the My Place Louisiana program works, read Sara’s Story or Chuck's Story.

 What services may participants receive through My Place Louisiana?

 Waivers and state plan service(s) used to transition back to the community include:

 Eligible participants will receive additional Medicaid State Plan services.
 Services selected through My Place will continue as long as participants are eligible and want the services.